Arda1001/Arda1001/README.md

 Web Developer and Programmer
 --------------------------

-I am currently studying Computer Science at university and I hope to be a software engineer in the future.
+I am a Computer Science graduate and I am currently working as a Graduate Consultant.

 *   🌍  I'm based in London
 *   ✉️  You can contact me at [ardaordu03@gmail.com](mailto:ardaordu03@gmail.com)